fossfreedom/coverart-browser/README.md

 ![Imgur](http://i.imgur.com/3flms.png)

-... to enable you to play your favourite tracks from an album:
+... to enable you to play your favourite albums and tracks in those albums:

 ![Imgur](http://i.imgur.com/NrJAe.png)